darconeous/sdcc/doc/README.txt

 * Pascal Felber
    Some of the Z80 related files are borrowed from the Gameboy Development Kit (GBDK).
-* The GCC developement team http://gcc.gnu.org/
+* The GCC development team http://gcc.gnu.org/
    The basis of sdcpp preprocessor